Cross-platform, NumPy based module for reading TDMS files produced by LabView.

 Typical usage when reading a TDMS file might look like:

-npTDMS is available from the Python Package Index, so the easiest way to install it is by running (as root):
+npTDMS is available from the Python Package Index, so the easiest way to install it is by running:

 pip install npTDMS